Community Yard Sale

 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data presented in the above tables, though accurate, is more than one year old.

 MCL's are set at very stringent levels by the U.S. Environmental Protection Agency.
 In developing the standards EPA assumes that the average adult drinks 2 liters of water each day throughout a 70-year life span.
 EPA generally sets MCLs at levels that will result in no adverse health effects for some contaminants or a one-in-ten-thousand to one-in-a-million chance of having the described health effect for other contaminants.

 Violation Information - Your water system did not have any reporting, MCL or IT violations during 2019.

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in dinking water is primarily from materials and components associated service lines and home plumbing.
 The Town of Chilhowie is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791).

 The Town of Chilhowie will discontinue usage of the Community Room, the Old High School and the Town Park facilities until further notice.

-Chilhowie Farmer's Market will open June 4, 2020 4 p.m. until 7 p.m.
+Chilhowie Farmer's Market open each Thursday through October 4 p.m. until 7 p.m.
 Social Distancing will be practiced.